 The different names of ‘eye’ coffee varieties by geographical area

 ‘Red-eye coffee’ and its variants aren’t famous all around the US and may be referred to as something different than these names: red-eye, black-eye, and dead-eye coffee.

-Not just worldwide, but different countries and states have other names for the same beverage.
+Not just worldwide, but different states have other names for the same beverage.